 We continue in our efforts to reduce the number of tea producers and estates that we buy from creating long term, trusted partnerships with our most strategic producers.
-In collaboration with our suppliers and NGO’s we aim to work with our strategic tea estates to better understand the how we can drive improvements for workers and the communities they live in.
+In collaboration with our suppliers and NGOs we are working with our strategic tea estates to better understand how we can drive improvements for workers and the communities they live in.

 Promoting gender equality in Assam

-Our partnership with the Ethical Tea Partnership and UNICEF is focussed on addressing gender inequality in the Assam region of India, where girls and young women can be at risk of violence, abuse and exploitation.
+Tesco has been working in India for many years and from 2015 – 2021 our collaboration with the Ethical Tea Partnership and UNICEF has focused on addressing gender inequality in the Assam region of India, where girls and young women can be at risk of violence, abuse and exploitation.